TykTechnologies/tyk-demo/README.md

 When you log into the Dashboard, you will find the imported APIs and Policies are now available.

-## Step 6: Terminating Docker containers
+## Step 6: Import API requests into Postman

+There is a Postman collection built to compliment the API definitions, such that you can start using Tyk features and functionality straight away.

+Import the `Tyk Demo.postman_collection.json` into your Postman to start making requests.

+# Resetting

+The purpose of the `bootstrap.sh` script is to enable the environment to be easily set up from scratch.
+If you want to reset your environment then you need to remove the volumes associated with the container as well as the containers themselves.

-To bring down the containers and delete asscociated volumes (To end-up with clean slate):
+To bring down the containers and delete asscociated volumes:

 ```
 docker-compose down -v
 ```

-To bring down just the containers:
+Or, if you want to retain the existing data then just remove the containers:

 ```
 docker-compose down